 “Experts conclude that Kali Yuga consists of 1,000 years, with a Saṃdhyā of 100 years and a Saṃdhyāṃśa of 100 years.”
 (VP 1.32.60)

-We are currently in the midst of Kali Yuga, which began 5,000-10,000 years ago, at the end of Dvapara Yuga.
+We are currently in the midst of Kali Yuga.
+Kali Yuga began approximately 5,000 years ago in 3102 BCE, at the end of Dwapara Yuga.

 kṛṣṇa — sūrya-sama; māyā haya andhakāra

 “Krishna is compared to sunshine, and māyā [illusion] is compared to darkness.
 Wherever there is sunshine, there cannot be darkness.
 As soon as one takes to Krishna consciousness, the darkness of illusion will immediately vanish.”
 (Caitanya-caritamrta, 2.22.31)

 However, shortly after the departure of Sri Krishna to His own realm in the spiritual sky, Kali Yuga broke out in full force.
 The social order was turned on its head.
 Instead of educating and protecting the populace, religious and political leaders abandoned virtue and became the chief criminals in society.
 The Vedas describe many events of Kali Yuga in great detail.

 In Kali Yuga, or the Iron Age, spirituality and morality are diminished to shadows of their former selves.
 Deception and hypocrisy in the name of religion is the status quo.
 The only process of dharma that is still practiced and effective is nama-sankirtana, or chanting the names of God, especially the maha-mantra: Hare Kṛṣṇa, Hare Kṛṣṇa, Kṛṣṇa Kṛṣṇa, Hare Hare/ Hare Rāma, Hare Rāma, Rāma Rāma, Hare Hare.